AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

   For example, when analyzing a live sporting event, such as a soccer match, you can create separate dimensions for the first half, half time, and second half.
 This allows for more detailed breakdowns of viewer behavior for specific segments of a program.

-* **Build user journeys**: Track which programs a person viewed in a given session, or even which topics or program segments the person viewed.
-You can use this data in Adobe Journey Optimizer to build user journeys for customers who watched a certain program or who showed interest in a particular topic.
+* **Build user journeys in Journey Optimizer**: Track which programs a person viewed in a given session (or even which topics or program segments the person viewed), then use this data in Adobe Journey Optimizer to build user journeys for customers who watched a certain program or who showed interest in a particular topic.

 ## Prerequisites

+To upload scheduled data of past live content, you must meet the following prerequisites:

-Streaming Media Collection must be enabled for tracking on the content for which you want to upload scheduled data, as described in [Tracking overview](/help/use-cases/track-av-playback/track-core-overview.md). <!--specifics??? -->
+* Streaming Media Collection must be enabled for tracking on the content for which you want to upload scheduled data, as described in [Tracking overview](/help/use-cases/track-av-playback/track-core-overview.md). <!--specifics??? -->

-## Understand the process

-The process for uploading scheduled data of past live content requires coordination with Adobe Customer Care.
+* Use Streaming Media Collection with Customer Jourey Analytics.
+This functionality is not available with Adobe Analytics.

 ## Request and upload the scheduled data file

+The process for uploading scheduled data of past live content requires a `.json` file that you request from Adobe Customer Care, fill out, and then upload to a cloud location.

-The scheduled data file is a `.json` file that contains the structure that is required when analyzing scheduled data.
-This file is available from Adobe through a Customer Care request.
+The scheduled data `.json` file contains the required structure for analyzing scheduled data.

 To request, fill out, and upload the scheduled data file: